Manjupriya-J/employeeShiftScheduler/README.md

 This project is a simple and efficient Java-based application designed to automate the process of assigning and managing employee shifts.
 It is ideal for small to medium-sized teams where manual scheduling can become time-consuming and error-prone.

 🔧 Technologies Used
-Java – Core logic and GUI (if any)
+Java – Core logic and GUI

 MySQL – Backend database for storing employee and shift details